GeLi2001/hdbscan-ts/README.md

 # hdbscan-ts

-A TypeScript implementation of the HDBSCAN clustering algorithm.
+A TypeScript implementation of the HDBSCAN (Hierarchical Density-Based Spatial Clustering of Applications with Noise) clustering algorithm.
+This implementation is inspired by research in density-based clustering methods, including the work on hybrid approaches to hierarchical density-based cluster selection ([Malzer & Baum, 2019](https://arxiv.org/abs/1911.02282)).

+HDBSCAN is particularly effective at:

+- Detecting clusters of varying densities
+- Identifying noise points
+- Handling clusters of different shapes
+- Providing cluster membership probabilities

 ## Installation